|Click on photo

 footpaths and lanes.
 Nearby we have the

-the Loe Pool and Bar.
+Pool and Bar.
 Under the National Trust since 1974.
-There are
+There are some

-miles, or on into Helston or all around the Loe which is about 7
+Helston or all around the Loe which is about 7 miles.
+Click on image

 panoramic views from nearby Tregonning Hill and Godolphin Hill are fantastic